 In writing this book, this is exactly what I am attempting to do.
 Not in a preaching manner as I did not write it from my yacht in the Bahamas, so therefore it was drafted as much for my own benefit as hopefully for those who read it.
 I am not saying that this is the way to do it but I am saying this is the way I am trying to do it.
 Predicting the future isn’t easy.
 Alex Bird was one of the most revered names in professional gambling of the twentieth century and he only worked on a 2% profit on turnover before betting tax was introduced.

-I have also written this book very much with members of pauljoneshorseracing.com members in mind, many of which have been very loyal to me from my early Cheltenham Festival Betting Guide days and spin-off services.
+I have also written this book very much with members of pauljoneshorseracing.com in mind, many of which have been very loyal to me from my early Cheltenham Festival Betting Guide days and spin-off services.
 As such, as you have invested so much in me down the years, I have included elements of my back story to give something extra back, which also enables me to fire off on various tangents.

-I have bypassed all the obvious guidelines like don’t chases losses, keeping records, don’t bet and drink at the same time, la-di-da, as not only are they too evident for this book, which I like to think goes deeper than the obvious, they have also been very well covered elsewhere.
+I have bypassed all the obvious guidelines like don’t chase losses, keeping records, don’t bet and drink at the same time, la-di-da, as not only are they too evident for this book, which I like to think goes deeper than the obvious, they have also been very well covered elsewhere.
 Therefore I have aspired to go into detail about some of my less-discussed betting theories and philosophies covering the major racing festivals to the Eurovision Song Contest.
 They are certainly not rules as such, in fact, if there is one golden rule then it’s don’t set rules.
 I much prefer guidelines for more flexibility.

 You won’t agree with everything in this book, the art of punting would be a very boring place if you did, but I hope you take plenty from it, like I did from reading bountiful racing and betting literature down the years, to which I make plenty of references to within the 20 chapters.